Generic Name: Fluoxetine hydrochloride

 Management of Overdose

-Treatment should consist of those general measures employed in the management of overdosage with any drug effective in the treatment of MDD.
+For current information on the management of Fluoxetine overdose, contact a certified poison control center (1.800.222.1222 or www.poison.org).
+Treatment should consist of those general measures employed in the management of overdosage with any drug.
+Consider the possibility of multi-drug overdose.

 Activated charcoal should be administered.
 Due to the large volume of distribution of this drug, forced diuresis, dialysis, hemoperfusion, and exchange transfusion are unlikely to be of benefit.
 No specific antidotes for Fluoxetine are known.

-Each scored tablet contains Fluoxetine hydrochloride equivalent to 60 mg (194 μmol) of Fluoxetine.
-In addition, each scored tablet also contains the following inactive ingredients: mannitol, microcrystalline cellulose, maize starch, povidone, hypromellose, magnesium stearate, titanium dioxide, sucrose, glycerol, and polysorbate.
+Each scored tablet contains Fluoxetine hydrochloride USP equivalent to 60 mg (194 µmol) of Fluoxetine.
+In addition, each scored tablet also contains the following inactive ingredients: corn starch, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, polyethylene glycol and titanium dioxide.